The Halo G6 E-Cigarette – One of Our Highest Rated Electronic Cigarettes

 Price and Features of a Starter Kit

 Halo’s G6 starter kit is just $44.99.
 It comes in an impressive padded black box that also serves as a storage case.
 It’s pretty, but the box I received smelled of glue, so I returned it.
 They have since improved on that!

 You get two batteries in your choice of 2 lengths and 9 colors, manual or automatic; a 5-pack of Cartomizers – (your choice of 8 flavors and nicotine levels), a USB adapter and a wall charger.
-If you like, you can choose from several styles of blank cartomizers.
+If you like, you can choose from several styles of blank Cartomizers.

 According to the Better Business Bureau, The Halo Company has had only 2 complaints in last 3 years.
 All were shipping related and all were resolved.